novinary/Sprint-Challenge-Node-Express/PSEUDOCODE.md

 - Use create-react-app to create an application in a separate folder (outside the API project folder).
 Name it anything you want. - Done

 - From the React application show a list of all projects using the API you built.
+        - create a new components folder under src folder - Done
+        - create a functional component called Project that takes description as props - Done
+        - In App.js use axios to do a get request to projects inside of componentDidMount - Done

-Add functionality to show the details of a project, including its actions, when clicking a project name in the list.
-Use React Router to navigate to a separate route to show the project details.
+- Add functionality to show the details of a project, including its actions, when clicking a project name in the list.
+Use React Router to navigate to a separate route to show the project details. - to do

 - Add styling!
-Perhaps with styled-components.
+Perhaps with styled-components. - to do